ek0212/semantic-kernel-python-langchain-agent-flow/README.md

-# Semantic Kernel Python LangChain Agent Flow
+# Semantic Kernel Agent Flow

 This project demonstrates a two-step agent flow using Azure OpenAI's ChatCompletions API.
 It features a researcher agent that gathers information on a given topic and a writer agent that synthesizes the research into an article.